-The Fort Hays-Fort Dodge Trail was initially utilized to transfer supplies from the railhead at Fort Hays to Fort Dodge, some 75 miles distant, as well as being an access point for emigrants and traders to the Santa Fe Trail.
+The Fort Hays-Fort Dodge Trail was initially utilized to transfer supplies from the railhead at Fort Hays to Fort Dodge, some 75 miles distant, and an access point for emigrants and traders to the Santa Fe Trail.
 When the railhead from Fort Harker was moved to Hays, the U.S. Postal Department ordered the Barlow & Sanderson Company to initiate mail deliveries from Hays to Santa Fe, New Mexico, effective November 1, 1867.

-The stage line complied with the order and ran from Hays City to Fort Dodge, before continuing on over the Mountain Route of the Santa Fe Trail to Santa Fe.
+The stage line complied with the order and ran from Hays City to Fort Dodge before continuing over the Mountain Route of the Santa Fe Trail to Santa Fe.
 Stages departed from each end of the line three times each week, with a one-way trip taking about 4 ½ days.
-The mail continued along this route through the summer of 1868 when the railhead was transferred to Sheridan and the stage headquarters was relocated to Pond Creek Station.
+The mail continued along this route through the summer of 1868 when the railhead was transferred to Sheridan, and the stage headquarters was relocated to Pond Creek Station.

 The road was also busy with a steady stream of military traffic which dramatically increased during the fall of 1868 as General Philip Sheridan made preparations for his winter campaign against the southern tribes.

 In December 1869, a trading post was established at Pawnee Fork by a man named John O’Loughlin, who also operated a toll bridge at the crossing.
-O’Loughlin and another man named James Brannan also constructed a number of dugouts that provided lodging to soldiers, buffalo hunters, and freighters.
-Later, the site was sold to a man named George Duncan, and it became known as Duncan’s Crossing.
+O’Loughlin and another man named James Brannan also constructed several dugouts that provided lodging to soldiers, buffalo hunters, and freighters.
+Later, the site was sold to George Duncan, and it became known as Duncan’s Crossing.